gwaybio/CPBS7601/SYLLABUS.md

 ### Lecture 3: Computational environments

-- What is an integrated development environment (IDE) with examples (e.g., VSCode, RStudio)
+- What is an integrated development environment (IDE)?
 - Jupyter notebooks theory and practice
 - Understanding virtual machines and isolated environments (e.g., Conda)
 - Introduction to containers (e.g., Docker)